makeplans/makeplans-api/readme.md

 <table>
   <tr><th>Name</th><th>Type</th><th>Description</th></tr>
   <tr><td>public_booking</td><td>Boolean</td><td>Restrict to normal public booking rules such as within opening hours, not able to book in the past or past specified allowed date in the future.
 Recommended for all customer facing booking applications (e.g. integration on website).
-Not recommended when syncronising with other calendar programs.
+Not recommended when synchronising with other calendar programs.
 Default: false.</td></tr>
 </table>

 #### Additional parameters